R.P.N., Dip. IGC, Cert. B. Ther., MIAHIP.

 If you have any further questions or queries please do not hesitate to contact me on 085-7813528 or via email on email@example.com.

-Mary is a graduate of PCI college & Middlesex University and is Pre Accredited with Irish Association of Counselling and Psychotherapy(IACP).
-Prior to joining Oakwood Mary was part of the Counselling team in UL.
+Mary is an Associate of Oakwood Psychology Services and holds BSc in Counselling & Psychotherapy from PCI College and Cert in Couples Counselling.
+She is Accredited with Irish Association of Counselling and Psychotherapy(IACP).
+Prior to joining Oakwood Mary was part of the Counselling Team in UL.

-Mary hopes as a therapist is to support the client to increase their self awareness and to help empower them to make changes they need to make.
+Marys hope as a therapist is to support the client to increase their self awareness and to help empower them to make the changes they need to move forward.

 Maria is a Clinical Psychologist with over 25 years experience working in disability services with children and adolescents.
 Her practice includes diagnoses, assessments and intervention with children and adolescents.
 Throughout her career, she has been working with families, schools, other health professionals, and community services to improve the lives of children and young people with special needs and their families.